spiceai/cookbook/vectors/s3/README.md

 ## Configuration

 Use the `spicepod.yaml` in this recipe directory.
-It pulls recent GitHub PRs, accelerates data for the last 7 days, embeds the `body` column, and stores vectors in S3 Vectors.
-The `row_id` uses `id` as the primary key for vector upsert.
-On ingestion, Spice embeds each PR's `body` using OpenAI and upserts to S3 Vectors with `id` as key, handling updates/deletions automatically.
+It pulls recent GitHub PRs, accelerates data for the last 7 days, chunks and embeds the `body` column, and stores vectors in S3 Vectors.
+Chunking keeps large PR bodies, such as dependency update descriptions, within the embedding model's input limit.
+The `row_id` uses `id` to associate each chunk with its source PR; search results retain the PR's metadata.

 ## Run Spice